 Alice has advanced degrees in Nursing and Health Administration from College of Notre Dame and University of Phoenix.
 A native of Baltimore County, she is very proud to be a part of the Chase Brexton family.
 Alice is a member of the Maryland Nurses Association and American College of Healthcare Executives.
 She has served on the Advisory Board for the Maryland Board of Nursing and Towson University Health Care Management Board.
 She has three children and five grandchildren.

-Senior Executive Assistant to CEO & Board Liaison: Deborah Gallagher
+Board Liaison and Senior Executive Assistant to CEO: Deborah Gallagher